From unfaithful harlot to plucky Waaf –

-Sexism was ever present, even in the propaganda posters which held up the assumption that women were doing their bit by ‘taking over the mens jobs’ until the end of the conflict, after which presumably they would go back to their roles of housewife and office secretary.
+Sexism was ever present.
+Propaganda posters held the assumption that women were doing their bit by taking over the men’s jobs.
+Of course when the war was over they would go back to their roles of housewife and office secretary.

-While the war brought un-imagined new levels of autonomy for women on the home front, the propaganda machines were hard at work ‘reminding’ them that women should never forget their ultimate domestic roles.
-The simple fact that women were not allowed in direct combat is testament to a world that held on grimly to Victorian values.
+While the war brought un-imagined new levels of autonomy for women on the home front, the propaganda machines were hard at work.

 WW2 Women Memorabilia Pack – direct to your device.